Kneckter/SpawnpointClusterTool/README.md

 - '-ct', '--timers', Only use spawnpoints with confirmed timers (defaults to false).
 - '-lu', '--lastupdated', Only use spawnpoints that were last updated in x hours.
 Use 0 to disable this option (defaults to 0).

 - '-ps', '--pokestops', Have pokestops included in the cluster search (defaults to false).
 - '-gym', '--gyms', Have gyms included in the cluster search (defaults to false).
 - '-mr', '--minraid', The minimum amount of gyms or pokestops to include in clusters that are written out (defaults to 1).
 - '-rr', '--raidradius', Maximum radius (in meters) where gyms or pokestops are considered close (defaults to 500).

+- '--db-name', Name of the database to be used (required).
+- '--db-user', Username for the database (required).
+- '--db-pass', Password for the database (required).
+- '--db-host', IP or hostname for the database (defaults to 127.0.0.1).
+- '--db-port', Port for the database (defaults to 3306).

+- '-giv', '--genivlist', Skip all the normal functionality and just generate an IV list using RDM data (defaults to false).
+- '-mp', '--maxpoke', The maximum number to be used for the end of the IV list (defaults to 809).
+- '--excludepoke', List of Pokemon to exclude from the IV list.
+Specified as Pokemon ID.
+Use this only in the config file (defaults to none).

 You must specify an instance to use in the `geofence` parameter so the script can search for it.
 Instances with multiple geofences are acceptable.
 The script will read and apply each geofence to the query.